nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 SOChedule shows an error message.

       Use case resumes at step 2.

-**Use case: UCXX - List events**

-**MSS**

-1. User requests to list all events in the SOChedule.
-1. SOChedule displays a list of all events added.
-   Use case ends.

-**Extensions**

-* 1a.
-No events have been added.
-    * 1a1.
-SOChedule displays an empty list.
-      Use case ends.

 *{More to be added}*